-Choosing the right dog bed is a big decision and so it is not surprising that we get asked a few questions about our dog beds.
-Here are some key questions and our answers:
+Choosing the right dog bed is a big decision - dog lovers want to make sure they buy a bed that's both good for their dog and themselves.
+So it's not surprising we get asked a few questions about our dog beds.

 Are you going to make a square shape or pillow dog bed at some point?

 Probably not.
+The very first dog beds we made were pillow shaped but the dogs kept slipping off.
 In our experience, most dogs like to get cosy by curling up in an indentation, as they would in the wild.
-Or, they love to stretch right out.
-And we are just not sure that pillows or flat mattresses give dogs what they really require.
-A bolster helps them get cosy when curled up into a ball.
-But also supports their back, neck and head when stretched out.
-Perhaps pillow dog beds or mattresses are suitable for travel or occasional use or a climate different to the UK's, where there are fewer floor draughts.
-Our thinking is similar when it comes to square shaped or rectangle dog beds; an oval shape is the most appropriate and efficient shape for a dog to sleep on - because an oval shape mirrors and supports a dog's body shape when it is lying asleep, cushioning joints and bones, and allowing maximum comfort.
-Below, Chip stretches out on a small purple dog bed supported by the bolster.
+And they love to stretch out too.
+We are not sure that pillows or flat mattresses give dogs what they really require.
+A bolster helps create an indent and enables your dog to get cosy, it also supports their back, neck and head when stretched out.
+Perhaps pillow dog beds or mattresses are suitable for travel or occasional day use.
+Our thinking is similar when it comes to square or rectangular dog bed.
+An oval shape is the most appropriate shape for a dog to sleep on because it mirror's a dog's body shape when lying flat and so allows maximum comfort.

 Are the dog bed sizes exact and do the dog beds squash up a bit?

-Yes, the sizes are pretty exact: the small dog bed size is 77cm long and 60cm wide, good for Jack Russells and similarly sized dogs.
-Below, Chip demonstrates the dimensions of a small denim dog bed.
-Our medium dog bed is 110cm long and 77cm across at the widest point and is a good size for Labradors and similar.
-Our large dog beds are 120cm long and 85cm across, good for big dogs.
-Yes, they are soft dog beds and can be squashed up a bit into a corner or alcove if necessary.
+Yes, the sizes are pretty exact: our S/M dog bed size is 80x70cm, a good dog bed for Jack Russells and similarly sized dogs.
+The Medium dog bed is 110x77cm and is a good size for Labradors and similar.
+Our large dog beds are 120x85cm, good for big dogs or those who like to share.
+They are soft and malleable and can be squashed up a bit into a corner or alcove if necessary.

 How do I look after my dog bed?

-Easy: we shake or hoover our dog beds once a day and plump them up a bit.
-A bit like making your own bed!
-Once a week or so, we wash the dog bed covers.
-Probably once a week in winter when life is muddier - and a bit less during summertime.
-Whilst washing the covers we clean the inner dog bed, usually just with the hoover - but everything is machine washable if necessary.
+Easy: we shake and hoover our dog beds each day and plump them up a bit.
+Once a week or so we wash the dog bed covers.
+Probably once a week in winter when life is muddier and less during summertime.
+Whilst washing the covers we clean the inner dog bed, usually just with the hoover.